Namaste (Lost): 1977

 Sawyer reunites with Jack, Kate, and Hurley, (Note: As depicted in LaFleur.) and explains the situation regarding Dharma and the shifts in time.
-Sawyer arranges for the three of them to join the Dharma Initiative as new recruits: Jack is assigned janitorial work, Hurley is a chef, and Kate works in the motor pool with help from Juliet Burke (Elizabeth Mitchell), who forges the necessary documentation.
+Sawyer arranges for the three of them to join the Dharma Initiative as new recruits: Jack is assigned janitorial work by Dr. Pierre Chang (François Chau), Hurley is a chef, and Kate works in the motor pool with help from Juliet Burke (Elizabeth Mitchell), who forges the necessary documentation.
 Juliet also learns that Amy (Reiko Aylesworth) has named her baby Ethan.
 (Note: Ethan eventually becomes an Other, as seen in Raised by Another.)
 Meanwhile, Jin travels to the Dharma Initiative Flame Station because he believes that its occupant Radzinsky (Eric Lange) (who has been working on the design of the Swan) will know if Flight 316 crashed on the island.
 (Note: Radzinsky was originally mentioned in Live Together, Die Alone.)
 There is no evidence of a plane crashing on the island as, unbeknownst to them, the plane has landed in 2007.
 Soon, an alarm is set off and Jin finds Sayid Jarrah (Naveen Andrews) wandering in the jungle.
 After a brief moment of reunion, Jin is forced to act as if Sayid were a Hostile to placate Radzinsky, who would not understand where Sayid really came from.
 Sawyer is summoned to the Flame and moves Sayid to a jail cell at the Barracks while he decides what to do.

 Later in the evening, Jack visits Sawyer and Juliet's house to discuss the situation.
 James tells Jack that he is in charge and has a different approach to leadership than Jack had with the survivors of Oceanic 815: Sawyer prefers to carefully plan out his actions, as opposed to Jack's more impulsive style of command.
 Meanwhile, at the jail, an adolescent brings Sayid a sandwich and introduces himself as Ben (Sterling Beaumon).